Title

 An amendment to the Revised Penal Code extends the period of legal detention before delivery to judicial authorities, imposing penalties on public officers who fail to deliver detained persons within six hours, rendering previous inconsistent laws or provisions invalid.

-The main purpose of Act No. 3940 is to extend the period within which a detained person must be delivered to the proper judicial authorities, amending Article 125 of the Revised Penal Code.
+It extends the period of legal detention before delivery to the proper judicial authorities by amending Article 125 of the Revised Penal Code.

-They shall be penalized according to the penalties provided in the preceding article of the Revised Penal Code.
+The punishment for violating Article 125 is taken from the penalties stated in the immediately preceding article of the Revised Penal Code.

-Yes, it repeals all acts or parts of acts inconsistent with this law.
+All acts or parts of acts inconsistent with Act No. 3940 are repealed.

 Analyze Cases Smarter, Faster